hanaf11/viberate-task/README.md

+# Viberate Task :: My Solution

+How to open?
+1. Clone this repository
+2. Open 'my-app' in code editor
+3. Run 'npm install' in terminal
+4. Run 'npm start' in terminal

 # Task

 Develop Artist page together with primary navigation using data from Mocky API (Primary navigation and Artist detail).
 Usage of React hooks is a must.
 Navigation should lead to Detail page of Each of three Artists.